These commands should work for bash shell and other Bourne-style shells.

 Search, sort, compare files

-grep '<pattern>' <file> - Find regular expression in file (e.g. grep --color=auto -R 'main' *.java to find all 'main' occurrences in all java files in current directory and subdirectories (-R) painting them differently for better visibility (--color=auto))
+find / -name *.java - finds all files whose name ends with .java (/ tells that search should start from the root directory, if "/" is missing search will start in the current directory)grep '<pattern>' <file> - Find regular expression in file (e.g. grep --color=auto -R 'main' *.java to find all 'main' occurrences in all java files in current directory and subdirectories (-R) painting them differently for better visibility (--color=auto))

 tail -200f <fiel1> grep | <filter> - Show last 200 lines of file1 looking for specified regular expression (e.g. tail -400f SomeClass.java grep | 'public static')